yjg30737/pyqt-openai/README.md

   * text streaming (enable by default, you can disable it)
   * AI remembers past conversation
 * you can save the conversation history with sqlite database
+* support prompt generator
 * support image generation with DALL-E
 * you can test any models, including gpt3.5
 * you can run this in background application
 * you can make window stack on top or control its transparency

 ## Requirements
 * qtpy - the package allowing you to write code that works with both PyQt and PySide